Shopify Pending Payments

 Updated over a week ago

-There are two kinds of Pending Payment lines to account for when the order is placed and when it is paid for.
+A2X will create different Pending Payment lines to account for when the order is placed and when it is paid for.

 The Payout for 19 Dec 2019 below shows an example of this.
 An order for $400 has been made, but the payment for the order has not been received.